SonarSource/SonarTS/sonarts-core/docs/rules/no-useless-cast.md

 # no-useless-cast

 The TypeScript compiler automatically casts a variable to the relevant type inside conditionals where it is possible to infer (usage of `typeof`, `instanceof` etc).
-These compiler feature makes casts and not-null assertions unnecessary.
+This compiler feature makes casts and not-null assertions unnecessary.

 ## Noncompliant Code Example